My Lab Environment

 Below I describe the lab environment that I’ve set up for my use, is not a recommendation, it’s just what I’ve done.
 This lab is located in my office at home.
 It’s a pretty serious lab environment for pretty serious testing.

 I wanted something supported and close to what a customer might have.
 I wanted to be able to reproduce problems and troubleshoot them.
 I chose hardware from a major vendor.
 Models are fully supported on the VMware HCL, and have embedded ESXi hypervisor.
 All equipment purchased new over a few years.
-I have recently added an EMC Clariion CX500 to my lab and a Cisco MDS9120 FC switch, which were donated by a very kind soul.
+I have an EMC Clariion CX500 to my lab and a Cisco MDS9120 FC switch, which were donated by a very kind soul, but it remains powered off due to the high energy costs.

-Before I give you all the technical details here is a photo that I’ve recently taken to give you an idea of what this setup looks like.
+Before I give you all the technical details here is a photo of what this setup used to look like.
+I have updated it a little.

 Compute: